talespadua/graph_challenge/README.md

 #### Communication:

    The client call a get_best_route method via HTTP GET method, and the server returns the information in JSON format.
-JSON was chosen because it is a format that can be parsed easily with all popular languages, so this example can get scale.
+JSON was chosen because it is a format that can be parsed easily with all popular languages, so this example can be scaled.

 ### Installation: